wildfly-extras/fuse-patch/docs/UserGuide.md

 $ bin/fusepatch.sh --help
 fusepatch [options...]
- --add URL                : Add the given archive to the repository --add-cmd STRING[]       : Add a post-install command for a given patch id --audit-log              : Print the audit log --dependencies VAL       : A subcommand for --add that defines an array of dependencies --force                  : Force an --add, --install or --update operation --install VAL            : Install the given patch id to the server --one-off VAL            : A subcommand for --add that names the target id for a one-off patch --query-repository       : Query the repository for available patches --query-server           : Query the server for installed patches --query-server-paths VAL : Query managed server paths --remove VAL             : Remove the given patch id from the repository --repository URL         : URL to the patch repository --server PATH            : Path to the target server --uninstall VAL          : Uninstall the given patch id from the server --update VAL             : Update the server for the given patch name
+ --add URL                : Add the given archive to the repository --add-cmd VAL            : A subcommand for --add that adds a post-install command --audit-log              : Print the audit log --config URL             : URL to the patch tool configuration --dependencies STRING[]  : A subcommand for --add that defines patch dependencies --force                  : Force an --add, --install or --update operation --install VAL            : Install the given patch id to the server --metadata URL           : A subcommand for --add that points to a metadata descriptor --one-off VAL            : A subcommand for --add that names the target id for a one-off patch --query-repository       : Query the repository for available patches --query-server           : Query the server for installed patches --query-server-paths VAL : Query managed server paths --remove VAL             : Remove the given patch id from the repository --repository URL         : URL to the patch repository --roles STRING[]         : A subcommand for --add that defines required roles --server PATH            : Path to the target server --uninstall VAL          : Uninstall the given patch id from the server --update VAL             : Update the server for the given patch name